 A lot of developers don't use their gold cards because they feel like betraying their team.
 How could that extra work be more important than what was already planned?
 Do other people spend a similar amount of gold cards, or am I selfish?

 A hack week is a planned event during which teams work on improving how they work.
 This can be fixing tech debt issues or automating manual activities.

 Hack weeks are better than gold cards because they can be planned ahead of time.
-Therefore, the whole team is on-board which eliminates the feeling of betraying the team.
-This is great because that's already a big boost in terms of psychological safety for each individual developer.
+Therefore, the whole team is on-board, which eliminates the feeling of betraying the team.
+This is great because that's already a significant boost in terms of psychological safety for each individual developer.

 Google did this years ago.
 Every Friday is exempt from standard feature work.

 With this approach, you get proper planning (act as if every week only had 4 days) and you get fast iterations (discover an issue on Monday and fix it on Friday).
 The fact that its only one day is both good and bad.
 It is good because it forces you to think small and iterative.
-Since you can't do huge tasks on a Friday you are forced to figure out the biggest pain point and solve this one.
+Since you can't do huge tasks on a Friday, you must figure out the most significant pain point and solve this one.
 However, it can still be that there are larger tasks that you cannot solve on a Friday.
 These still need to go into a proper planning cycle.
 But that isn't bad.
-If you've found a systemic issue then you shouldn't work on fixing it alone.
+If you've found a systemic issue, then you shouldn't work on fixing it alone.
 Let the team support you!

 Experiment and innovate whenever you have the time to do so.
 I've spoken about work in progress limits a lot.
-If you manage to set up your team in a way that people aren't busy all the time you create an environment where there is always time to experiment.
+If you manage to set up your team so that people aren't busy all the time, you create an environment where there is always time to experiment.
 Just use the time when you can't do feature work anyway.
-Working this way enables people to do small improvements all the time during day-to-day work.
+Working this way enables people to make minor improvements all the time during day-to-day work.
 It will also allow them to test out new ideas they had while working on a feature.
 Most likely even immediately after they have built the feature.